ebd622/splunk/core_certified_power_user/transforming_data/README.md

 Transforming commands "transform" the specified cell values for each event into numerical values that Splunk Enterprise can use for statistical purposes.
 Searches that use transforming commands are called transforming searches.

+Transforming commands include `chart`, `timechart`, `stats`, `top`, `rare`, `contingency`, and `highlight`.

+Transforming commands are required to transform search result data into the data structures required for visualizations such as column, bar, line, area, and pie charts.

 ### References
 * [Transforming command](https://docs.splunk.com/Splexicon:Transformingcommand)